-Psychotherapy is often confused with counseling, or “talk therapy.”
+Psychotherapy, or “talk therapy”, is often confused with counseling.
 These two types of therapies have much in common, but, also have significant differences.
 When it comes to your addiction recovery, what is psychotherapy and what role does it play?

 What is Counseling?

-Counseling is talk therapy that takes place between you and a counselor.
-This type of treatment focuses on the specific problems you face.
+Addiction counseling takes place between you and a counselor.
+This type of addiction and mental health treatment focuses on the specific emotional and experiential problems you face.
 Counseling allows you to address your problems and then identify steps to take to fix your issues.
 All of your difficulties are worked on as present-day issues, without digging into your past experiences.

 Counselors rarely give you advice.
 Instead, they guide you to find answers on your own.
 This means they support you in your addiction treatment and to help you reach your goals.